GuidanceMantras/GuidanceMantras/README.md

 ### Effective Use of Government schemes and Services
 - One should know how to use government schemes such as loans, reservation, subsidy
-- Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation
+- Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation, Rural and kannada medium quota

 ### How to raise Kids
 -